 The Taste Coly - Food and Farm Festival grew from a dedicated group of local farmers and community members wanting to show consumers how they grow food for Australia and the world in a sustainable and highly productive manner.

 Coleambally Irrigation is one of the most water efficient delivery systems in Australia and each year one average Coleambally irrigation farm sustainably feeds an amazing 4,516 people.
 Given there are 487 farm units in the Coleambally Irrigation Area, it means that Coleambally irrigated farms feed 2,199,292 people for the entire year, each year they receive their full water entitlement.

 The second Festival in 2014, was even bigger and better with about 1000 people taking up the opportunity to participate in the events.
 The introduction of a Guest Foodie, Rebecca Sullivan, proved to be very successful as it led to the festival being promoted on the Today Show and entertaining cooking demonstrations at the Festival.

 The 2016 festival powered up the ways it offered the opportunity for our visitors to learn about what is grown right here in Australia.
 The festival shone a light on the bigger picture of Irrigated Agriculture and sustainable use of water.
-Our objective for 2018 is to further leverage both Taste Riverina and the festival program to ensure the event’s sustainability, by supporting the development of a cohesive arts community for Coleambally.
-We are working with Western Riverina Arts and local artists to feature interactive displays and workshops at the festival and in its lead-up.
+Our objective for 2018 was to further leverage both Taste Riverina and the festival program to ensure the event’s sustainability, by supporting the development of a cohesive arts community for Coleambally.
+Working with Western Riverina Arts and local artists, the festival featured interactive displays and workshops at the festival and in its lead-up.